SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/organizations/manage-team.md

 Members can collaborate on the projects in the organizations to which they belong.
 Depending on their permisssions within the organization, members can:
 * Analyze projects
-* Manage project settings (permissions, visibility, quality profiles, ...)
+* Manage project settings (permissions, visibility, Quality Profiles, ...)
 * Update issues
-* Manage quality gates and quality profiles
+* Manage quality gates and Quality Profiles
 * Administer the organization itself

 Members are managed on the "Members" page of the organization.
 Only organization administrators can manage members.